-- 1.1 The University of Peterborough is a key project of the Combined Authority and since 2019 the University has progressed rapidly from being on a 'drawing board' to a now open and operating University.
-With ARU Peterborough now teaching its first students and with the delivery of the second teaching building in the pipeline, it is an appropriate time to update members on progress to date.
-It is proposed that the Combined Authority should continue to have a key role in helping to shape the delivery of the University as part of a programme business case review process during 2023. - 1.2 Now that phase 1 of the University is open and operational, a review of the business case and associated KPI's is required.
-This report sets out a strategy for reviewing the initial outputs of the University in line with the approval of the phase 3 full business case, which is due to be considered by the Combined Authority Skills Committee, Business Board and Combined Authority Board in January 2023.
-It considers what the Combined Authority's role could be over the next 2 years and offers a proposed way forward in realising the opportunities available to ensure the success of the university and its Campus.
+- 1.1 The University of Peterborough is a key project of the Combined Authority, and since 2019 the university has progressed rapidly from being on a drawing board to a now open and operating university.
+With ARU Peterborough now teaching its first students, and with the delivery of the second teaching building in the pipeline, it is an appropriate time to update members on progress to date.
+It is proposed that the Combined Authority should continue to have a key role in helping to shape the delivery of the university as part of a programme business case review process during 2023. - 1.2 Now that phase 1 of the university is open and operational, a review of the business case and associated key performance indicators is required.
+This report sets out a strategy for reviewing the initial outputs of the university in line with the approval of the Phase 3 full business case, which is due to be considered by the Skills Committee, Business Board and Combined Authority Board in January 2023.
+It considers what the Combined Authority's role could be over the next two years and offers a proposed way forward in realising the opportunities available to ensure the success of the university and its campus.

-2. Background and progress to date
+2. Background and Progress to Date